-We check two different NLO arrangements, {\it i.e.,} ER-parameterization, that uses at NLO the value of the $^3S_1$ effective range, and Z-parameterization, that fixes the Deuteron pole position exactly at NLO.
+We check two different NLO arrangements, {\it, i.e.,} ER-parameterization, which uses at NLO, the value of the $^3S_1$ effective range, and Z-parameterization, which fixes the Deuteron pole position exactly at NLO.
 In both cases, the next-to-leading order contribution amounts to less than 10\% correction, which is smaller than the na\"ive expansion parameter of \pilesseft.

 The four observables are used to fix, in six different ways, ${l' _1}^\infty$ and ${l' _2}^\infty$, two unknown NLO LECs representing two-nucleon electromagnetic isovector and isoscalar nuclear currents, respectively.